 Organizational/prioritization skills, communication and graphic arts, production horticulture in Hanover County, using a dichotomous key, Positive Youth Development, marketing, food safety, entrepreneurship, career exploration, volunteer management, VCE mission and its application to locality, customer service, evaluation and impact measurement, enhanced social and online media skills.

 3. How will the intern learn about the breadth of VCE and our various program areas?

 Many of our unit programs are inter-disciplinary; content may change but context does not.
-Intern will work with 4-H and ANR agents, Volunteer Coordinator and UAA to experience the diversity of jobs within one unit and on campus (VSU, VT), ARECS with whom we collaborate.
+Intern will work with 4-H, FCS SNAP-ED and ANR agents, Volunteer Coordinator and UAA to experience the diversity of jobs within one unit and on campus (VSU, VT), ARECS with whom we collaborate.

 - Explore websites/facebook of units, VCE, VSU and eXtension.